 - Explore and describe shapes as children handle the blocks, turning them and looking at the various faces.
-It is important that children examine the blocks from all perspectives, seeing which shapes are 'underneath' the block or on the 'other side'. - Develop familiarity with the faces of 3D shapes as children run fingers around the impression and the edges of the block face, appreciating the connection between the two. - Use mathematical language about the shapes of the impressions made by the blocks and comparing the shapes made by different blocks or of different faces of the same block: - Examples: Straight, curved, round, pointy, bigger, smaller, longer, shorter, corner, like a, same as.. - The children may begin by talking about attributes of the shapes they make by using informal descriptions such as roundy, bendy, straight, pointy and move on to more formal language about curves, sides and corners. - Look at each resulting impression together, comparing it to the face of the block which made it. - Reinforce the learning by 'fitting' the block back onto its footprint, making a connection between the face and the block face and the shape of the impression. - Encourage children to turn each block in their hands looking for faces that might make different 'footprint' shapes.
+It is important that children examine the blocks from all perspectives, seeing which shapes are 'underneath' the block or on the 'other side'. - Develop familiarity with the faces of 3D shapes as children run fingers around the impression and the edges of the block face, appreciating the connection between the two. - Use mathematical language about the shapes of the impressions made by the blocks and comparing the shapes made by different blocks or of different faces of the same block e.g. straight, curved, round, pointy, bigger, smaller, longer, shorter, corner, like a, same as .. - The children may begin by talking about attributes of the shapes they make by using informal descriptions such as roundy, bendy, straight, pointy ... and move on to more formal language about curves, sides and corners. - Look at each resulting impression together, comparing it to the face of the block which made it. - Reinforce the learning by 'fitting' the block back onto its footprint, making a connection between the face and the block face and the shape of the impression.

-Additional Resources:
+Resources